 This would not be the last time the ride moved and in 1997 The Gallopers relocated to Adventure Land, along with the Beastie.
 The ride lived here until 2004 when it moved back to Cred Street, in order to make way for Spinball Whizzer.

 In 2008 the carousel briefly relocated to the hotels as part of The Elves' Playground during the 2008 Christmas event.
-Over the same closed season Cred Street was transformed into Cloud Cuckoo Land.
-By the time the ride reopened in 2009 it had gained its current vibrant colour scheme.
+For 2009 Cred Street was transformed into Cloud Cuckoo Land and the carousel received a vibrant new colour scheme.

 The arrival of The World of David Walliams in 2020 saw a regal makeover for the carousel, which became the Royal Carousel.